novuslogic/DelphiVersions/README.md

 # DelphiVersions
-A Delphi Include file for Delphi compiler directives
+A Delphi Include file for Delphi version compiler directives

+Support for Delphi 7 - Delphi 10.1